Meet at Pamplona station

 Today's schedule includes: Salceda, A Brea, Santa Irene and A Rua until we finally reach the lovely town of Lavacolla, in ancient times, Lavacolla was the place where the purification ritual needed to arrive in Santiago was performed.

-We will sleep in Lavacolla
+Night in Lavacolla

 Monte do Gozo - Santiago de Compostela